Manas-Kandi/Manas-Kandi/README.md

-hey, i'm manas
+i click "accept all changes" and pray.

-i click "accept all changes" and pray. currently in a committed and happy relationship with claude code, codex. its ok, they know about each other.
+currently in a committed and happy relationship with claude code & codex. it's ok, they know about each other.